immortalsantee/SyncEngine/README.md

 1. Download whole all files or do `git clone https://github.com/immortalsantee/SyncEngine.git` using terminal.

-2. Select all files and drag it into your xcode project.
+2. Double click `SyncEngine` folder and select all files.
+Drag it into your xcode project.
 Dont forget to check `Copy items if needed` as destination.

 3. Select targets you want to use syncEngine.